TMElyralab/MuseTalk/README.md

 - [x] [technical report](https://arxiv.org/abs/2410.10122v2).
 - [x] a better model with updated [technical report](https://arxiv.org/abs/2410.10122).
 - [ ] training and dataloader code (Expected completion on 04/04/2025).
+- [ ] realtime inference code for 1.5 version (Note: MuseTalk 1.5 has the same computation time as 1.0 and supports real-time inference.
+The code implementation will be released soon).